frostmarked/bonParent/README.md

   rules:
 ```

+Note3:
+The plan to let cloudflare save the day failed...
+The thumbnails are pulled from to often from the source.
+So the stress on the servers is unnecessary high.
+A less crappy solution is to store the thumbnails on S3 instead.
+And return a pre-signed url to the bucket instead of streaming bytes from the app and cluster

 ### Picsum Photos

 Lorem ipsum photos from Picsum is great for developing.
 Beware that the JHipster Content Security Policy settings is tight.
 As it should be.